StocktonManges/lord-of-the-forms-ts/readme.md

 - [ ] Last Name should be at least 2 characters long and should not contain numbers
 - [ ] Email should pass the `isEmailValid` function
 - [ ] City should be valid according to the `City Information` section below
-  - [ ] You should have a `isCityValid` function located in `validations.ts` that returns true or false depending on the input
+  - [x] You should have a `isCityValid` function located in `validations.ts` that returns true or false depending on the input
-- [ ] Phone number should be 7 characters long, and every characters should be a number 0-9
+- [x] Phone number should be 7 characters long, and every character should be a number 0-9
-  - [ ] You should have a `isPhoneValid` function located in `validations.ts` that returns true or false depending on the input
+  - [x] You should have a `isPhoneValid` function located in `validations.ts` that returns true or false depending on the input

 Phone Number UI